 So I drove up yesterday at 3 pm.
 I had packed up my car and just as I was pulling away from my house, the sky opened up and the waters all came down and brought the effing wind and just a touch of hail to keep it interesting…but nevertheless I persisted.

 Curt Gowdy is about a 25 minute drive from Cheyenne.
-I could tell as soon as I got out-of-town (the land is almost perfectly flat for miles around outside of Cheyenne so you can easily see up to 50 miles in the distance) that the rain had not yet hit the park.
-I hauled balls over there and made it to my destination full of excitement and adventure and ready to CAMP.
+I could tell as soon as I got out of town (the land is almost perfectly flat for miles around outside of Cheyenne so you can easily see up to 50 miles in the distance) that the rain had not yet hit the camp grounds.
+I hauled balls over there and made it to my destination full of excitement, adventure, and mostly, CAMP readiness.

 I realized I needed help so I waited for the first unsuspecting person to drive or bike or hike past.
 Strangely it took a few minutes before another soul passed me by, which again is so odd because as I am writing this, every 20 seconds a human is passing me either on foot or boat or bike or whatever.
 So yeah finally a woman with her window down was driving slowly passed and made the mistake of smiling at me.
 I seized my moment.
 I called out “Excuse me could you help me!” and you could literally see the change in her face as I started calling out and wailing towards her vehicle.
 You could see the “oh fuck I should have just stared straight ahead!
 Why did I smile at this woman?!” cross her face, but I explained I needed assistance to just get my tent arches standing up and in the stupid silver rings.
 Thank god her husband was there because I don’t think she was going to help me lol.